Why Trust OMD?

 Healthcare and Nursing

 Healthcare is one of Alaska’s largest and fastest-growing industries.
-The state’s healthcare sector is projected to add 1,000 new jobs in 2025 alone (a 2.9% increase).
-These jobs will fill all parts of the state, from clinics in Anchorage to small rural hospitals.
+The sector is projected to add 1,000 new jobs in 2025 alone, a 2.9% increase.
+Online master’s programs can prepare you for advanced roles, including:

 Public Administration and Policy